Allen's Miscues Make for Close Race in Virginia

 Then the unthinkable happened.
 Allen tripped on his own tongue.

-Sen. GEORGE ALLEN (R-Virginia): So welcome.
+GEORGE ALLEN: So welcome.
 Let's give a welcome to macaca here.

 BURBANK: First he used the word macaca to describe an Indian-American man at a campaign event.
 He apologized for that repeatedly.